GREENLAB@LIGHTCITY PRESENTED BY BGE

 Chris Swan – Associate Professor of Geography and Environmental Systems, University of Maryland Baltimore County

 Speaker Topic: New Thinking: Greening Baltimore at the Grassroots In Conversation With J.J.
 Reidy, Lisa Schroeder & Evie Schwartz; Moderated by Lynn Heller

 Swan is leading the Maryland Green Prisons Initiative, which was launched in partnership with the Maryland Department of Public Safety and Correctional Services, Baltimore Office of Sustainability and other local collaborators.
 As part of the program, Swan works with inmates at the Metropolitan Transition Center in Baltimore to spruce up and test wildflowers and grasses in eight vacant West Baltimore lots.

-Carmera Thomas – Project Manager, Chesapeake Bay Foundation and Waterfront Partnership of Baltimore
+Carmera Thomas – Program Manager, Chesapeake Bay Foundation and Waterfront Partnership of Baltimore

 Speaker Topic: A Special Talk On Climate Activism